PrincetonUniversity/gpu_programming_intro/06_cuda_libraries/README.md

 adroit4
 ```

-Instead of computing the singular value decomposition (SVD) on the CPU, this example computes it on the GPU.
+Instead of computing the singular value decomposition (SVD) on the CPU, this example computes it on the GPU using `libcusolver`.
 First look over the source code:

 ```
 $ cd gpu_programming_intro/06_cuda_libraries